anteqkois/linkerry/README.md

 - all model schema also should be in @core lib
 - only unsherable service should be in apps
 - prefer storing date as a unix timestamp to have better backend, calculation performance
+- all models, entities names are pluar (-s)

 # NX monorepo disclaimer